-Over the years, Ayurveda has evolved into an ideal system of therapeutic treatment, that helps in coping with the pressures of present day fast paced sedentary lifestyle.
-The above mentioned Ayurvedic treatment procedures, when complemented with the following yogic practices/sciences, would be more effective in beating the challenges of modern day stressful lifestyle:
+Over the years, AYURVEDA has evolved into an ideal system of therapeutic treatment, that helps in coping with the pressures of present day fast paced sedentary lifestyle.
+The Ayurvedic treatment procedures, when complemented with the following yogic practices/sciences, would be more effective in beating the challenges of modern day stressful lifestyle.

-A combination of the principles of Ayurveda, Yoga, Pranayama and Meditation, teaches us ways of enriching, enhancing and extending our lives without interference from disease and ageing, by bringing back the natural rhythm of the mind and body.
+The holistic approach of Ayurveda, Yoga, Pranayama and Meditation teaches us ways of enriching, enhancing and extending our lives without interference from disease and ageing, by bringing back the natural rhythm of the mind and body.